 Director: David M. Harris

 David M. Harris has been the director of The Raleigh Ringers since January 1990, when he was instrumental in the formation of the group.
 David studied music while earning a degree in computer science at the Pennsylvania State University and has received private instruction in conducting from Dr. William A. Payn of Bucknell University.
 David was the director of the handbell program at Hudson Memorial Presbyterian Church, and has served Handbell Musicians of America (formerly the American Guild of English Handbell Ringers -AGEHR) as North Carolina State Chairman and as Area III Treasurer.
 He chaired the national committee that planned the very first Community/ Professional Handbell Choir event, Pinnacle 2000, which was held in Las Vegas, Nevada.
 David is in increasing demand as a clinician and guest conductor, and has led several national Handbell Musicians of America events as well as serving as the primary handbell clinician for denominational music events, such as those held at Montreat, Lake Junaluska and Lutheridge.
 After growing up in the Northeast, David moved to Raleigh with his wife, Kristina.
-Dave and Kris have three children: Daniel, Kate, and Jennifer.
+Dave and Kris have three grown children.